ZAP Overview: Open Source Application Security Testing

 Use Cases for ZAP AppSec and API Testing

 ZAP is an application and API security testing tool that is used for a variety of purposes.
-As an open source tool, it has wide adoption and its users have implemented it in creative ways.
+As an open-source tool, it has been widely adopted, and its users have implemented it in creative ways.
 Below are some of the common reasons and ways that people are using ZAP.

 Automated Application Security Testing